Mike’s been in touch with his N scale courthouse:

 Now that I have settled on a layout in n scale (photos included), I am starting to recreate the Hill Valley set at 54 percent the size of the original HO buildings.

-First to complete: the Courthouse.
+First to complete: the N scale courthouse.
 I can see it isn’t going to be easy, but Winter is coming to offer plenty of homebound time for the work.

 Cheers, and thanks for all your inspiration.